-NURSG 605 Administrative Leadership I
+Administrative Leadership I

-This theory/practicum course emphasizes leadership and managerial skills as well as organizational assessment as the foundation for advanced nursing practices in complex or integrated health care systems.
+Pre/Corequisite: P (RQ) NURSG-545, C: NURGP-605 (RQ) This is the first of three didactic-practicum dyads in the Executive Leadership track.
+This course emphasizes leadership and managerial skills as well as organizational assessment as the foundation for advanced nursing practices in complex or integrated health care systems.
 Theoretical content includes theories of leadership, management, and motivation; and principles of quality management, continuous quality improvement, risk management, and patient and employee safety.
 Frameworks for organizational assessment, program planning, and program evaluation are explored.
-Students acquire leadership and managerial skills that will be applied in subsequent practicum courses to enhance advanced practice in nursing administration.
-Learning experiences derived from this course serve as the basis for organizational assessment and development of project based interventions to promote the functions of the organization.
-Practicum experiences provide opportunities for students to apply content to an advanced nursing practice setting.
-Working with the preceptor and the practicum faculty, the student builds on the organizational assessment from NURSG 545 and develops a project proposal focusing on a specific population or an aggregate served by the practicum agency.
-(75 preceptored practicum hours)
+Learning experiences serve as the basis for organizational assessment and development of project-based interventions to promote the functions of the organization.
+NOTE: Students registered for NURSG 605 must also register for NURGP 605 in order to complete the course requirements and receive credit for this course.

-NURSG 606 Administrative Leadership II
+Administrative Leadership II

-Pre/Corequisite: P (RQ) NURSG-545, NURSG-605 This is a second theory/practicum course in the, Executive Leadership in nursing option at, the advanced level.
-Course content focuses on the, leadership role of advanced nursing, administrative practice in developing,, implementing, and evaluating initiatives to, manage and improve organizational practices and, outcomes.
-Students acquire skills in program, planning and evaluation for health improvement, and outcomes research, especially quality, improvement, change management, and human, resources management.
-Practicum experiences, provide opportunities for students to apply, content in an advanced nursing practice setting., Working with the site preceptor and practicum, faculty, the student conducts a leadership project, focusing on an issue related to health care, delivery to fulfill the course objectives.
-(150, preceptored practicum hours)
+This is the second didactic-practicum dyad in the Executive Leadership track.
+Course content focuses on the leadership role of advanced nursing, administrative practice in developing, implementing, and evaluating initiatives to manage and improve organizational practices and outcomes.
+Students acquire skills in program planning and evaluation for health improvement and outcomes research, especially quality improvement, change management, and human resources management.
+NOTE: Students registered for NURSG 606 must also register for NURGP 606 in order to complete the course requirements and receive credit for this course.

-NURSG 607 Administrative Leadership Capstone 3 Credit Hours
+Administrative Leadership Capstone